 She smiled huge, and I thought again how Hollywood was missing out.
 “Thanks.
 Anyway, you should eat something, yeah?
 I think you’ll feel better.
 I’m heading to work.
 Text if you need anything.
 And wish me luck!”

-A plate of French toast was sitting on my desk next to my laptop.
+A plate of French toast was sitting on the desk next to my laptop.

 I staggered backwards and landed ass-first in a puddle of coffee.
-I closed my eyes and shook my aching head.
-Something was going wrong with my brain or with the world or something.
+I closed my eyes and held my aching head.
+Something was seriously wrong with my brain or with the world or something.

 “I wish at least my butt wasn’t wet,” I said miserably, and in the next moment it wasn’t.
 I looked down.
 All the spilled coffee was gone.
 I closed my eyes again.
 “Fuck.”

-Suddenly I jumped up.
-I needed to get out of there.
-Pulling on my favorite cargo shorts and a purple t-shirt, I sprinted down the stairs and into the noonday sunlight.
-Maybe out in public the delirium tremens or temporary insanity or what-the-hell-ever would start to burn off.
+I don’t know how long I sat there with my mind so blank with confusion, neither movement nor thought was possible.
+Eventually hunger rose up enough to push the rest over and get me moving, though I studiously ignored the congealing apparition on my desk.
+I pulled on my favorite cargo shorts and a purple t-shirt and shuffled down the stairs and into the noonday sunlight.
+Maybe out here the delirium tremens or temporary insanity or what-the-fuck-ever would start to burn off.

-I headed west past the Ukrainian bakery and a restaurant I called Bad Thai (because it had the greasiest curry puffs in the city) and turned into my favorite bodega to buy a cup of normal, predictably hot, definitely-not-hallucinated coffee and a standard, average poppy seed bagel with cream cheese of unquestionable provenance.
-The owner was an older Yemeni gentleman, warm and friendly and generously willing to let me practice my Arabic with him.
+I headed west past the Ukrainian bakery and a restaurant I called Bad Thai (because it had the greasiest curry puffs in the tri-state area) and turned into my favorite bodega to buy a cup of normal, predictably hot, definitely-not-hallucinated coffee and a standard poppy seed bagel with cream cheese of unquestionable provenance.
+The owner was an older Yemeni gentleman, warm and friendly, always generously willing to let me practice my Arabic with him.

 I gave my order and he nodded curtly.
 I filled my coffee while he toasted and schmeared.
 When I reached into my pocket to pay, I realized I had forgotten my wallet.
 I checked my other pockets for an errant fiver, but they were empty.